dahjelle/Programming-Worksheets/React.js/IntroductoryReact.markdown

 );
 ```

-You can also nest JSX tags, just like in HTML.
+You can nest JSX tags, just like in HTML.

 ```JavaScript
 var contents = <p>Hello, <small>small</small> world!</p>;